SAP-archive/cloud-s4-sdk-book/README.md

 * Investigate your project structure:
   * **application** folder contains the business logic that we will extend in this code jam.
 It also contains the JS based frontend components in the **webapp** subfolder.
 We will only focus on backend components, though.
   * **integration-tests** and **unit-tests** folders include integration and unit tests.
 We have already prepared the integration tests for your application, they do not pass yet, though, and therefore are ignored for now.
+  * **solutions** is an another important folder that you can use when you get need help with the exercises and want to look up the solution.
+It contains the full source code of the solutions.
   * Artifacts **cx-server**, **Jenkinsfile**, **pipeline_config.yml** help to set up and customize CI/CD server and the pipeline for your SDK based solutions.
 We will not cover this topic in this code jam, but we highly encourage you to check out [the related resources after the workshop](https://blogs.sap.com/2017/09/20/continuous-integration-and-delivery/)
   * **pom.xml** is a [maven configuration file](https://maven.apache.org/pom.html)
   * **manifest.yml** is a deployment descriptor to be able to deploy the application in SAP Cloud Platform, Cloud Foundry.